 Welded

 • Standard pipe lengths are about 20 feet long (SRL) or about 40 feet long (DRL).
+Please indicate in the “More details about the item” box if you need a specific length.

 • Pipes are identified by nominal pipe size (NPS).
 For sizes 1/8” through 12”, the actual outside diameter is larger than the corresponding NPS while the outside diameter for sizes 14” and up are the same as the NPS.
 Please consult the pipe chart for dimensional information.